calejero/RswissknifeDB/README.md

 ### Important
 ##### V1.0.

-Pool environment are available but not testing
+1) Pool environment are available but not testing
+2) First step is generate a file like `data/config_db.csv` with your database credentials.